DataFire/Integrations/integrations/generated/zoom_us/README.md

 * Occurrences `array`: Array of occurrence objects
   * items [Occurrence](#occurrence)

+### PAC
+* PAC Accounts List `object`: List of PAC Accounts
+  * conference_id `integer`: Conference ID
+  * dedicated_dial_in_number `array`: List of Dedicated Dial In Numbers
+    * items `object`
+      * country `string`: Country Code
+      * number `string`: Dial-in number, length is less than 16
+  * global_dial_in_numbers `array`: List of Global Dial In Numbers
+    * items `object`
+      * country `string`: Country Code
+      * number `string`: Dial-in number, length is less than 16
+  * listen_only_password `string`: Listen-Only Password, numeric value, length is less than 6
+  * participant_password `string`: Participant Password, numeric value, length is less than 6

 ### Pagination
 * Pagination `object`: Pagination Object
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_number `integer`: The page number of current results.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages

 ### PaginationToken
 * PaginationToken `object`: Pagination Object
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.
+  * page_count `integer`: The number of items returned on this page
+  * page_size `integer`: The number of records returned within a single API call.
+  * total_records `integer`: The number of all records available across pages

+### PaginationToken4IMChat
+* PaginationToken4IMChat `object`: Pagination Object
   * next_page_token `string`: Next page token, used to paginate through large result sets.
 A next page token will be returned whenever the set of available result list exceeds page size.
 The expiration period is 15 minutes.
-  * page_count `integer`: The number of items returned on this page.
   * page_size `integer`: The amount of records returns within a single API call.
-  * total_records `integer`: The number of all records available across pages.

 ### PaginationToken4Qos
 * PaginationToken4Qos `object`: Pagination Object
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_size `integer`: The number of items per page.
+  * page_size `integer`: The number of items per page
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages

 ### Panelist
 * Panelist `object`: Panelist base object